 Clear aligners with remote treatment are part of a booming market expected to reach $5.58 billion by 2027.
 They are by far the most affordable way to straighten teeth safely and effectively apart from charitable programs.
 There are a variety of clear aligner brands you can choose from depending on your budget, time restrictions, and treatment preferences.

 Clear aligners are a series of transparent plastic trays that fit around your teeth.
 Each tray is designed to take you a step further in your teeth straightening treatment, and you change them once every two weeks in most cases.
 Invisalign is one of the most well-known clear aligners on the market, but Invisalign is an in-office option, meaning you have regular in-person visits with your dentist.
 In fact, they can cost more than traditional braces.
+Another in-office option is Six Month Smiles braces, which offer both aligners and braces.
+But these also start their pricing around $3,000.
 So for our purposes, we'll focus on at-home aligners.

 Regardless of the brand you choose for your treatment, the process for at-home aligners is generally the same all around: